 By necessity most amateurs set up their ham shack "where they can", in the first available room or corner of a room while others have the opportunity to select their room.
 Among them, some prefer to work near a window, close to a terrace or in front of their garden.

 It is true that working in such conditions and specially at daytime with the natural light entering into the ham shack, the fact of having a view to the outside, sometimes on the backyard and the nature, is pleasant all year round.

 So here are some ham shacks set up that way.
 Up to you to select your style.

 For amateurs nostalogic for the past, here are some vintage ham shacks starring some Collins, Drake, Heathkit, Kenwood, Siemens and Yaesu :

 At last, because we have to stop somewhere this review, here are some contest ham shacks :

-I dedicates this page to all amateurs pride of their shack.
+I dedicate this page to all amateurs proud of their shack.